One-loop quantum gravitational backreaction on the local Hubble rate: Invariant observables

 where $X_k^{(\alpha)}$ contains $k$ powers of the perturbation $h_{\mu\nu}$.
 We also expand the inverse metric and the Christoffel symbols \begin{equations} \tilde{g}^{\mu\nu} &= g^{\mu\nu} + \sum_{k=1}^\infty \kappa^2 \delta g_{(k)}^{\mu\nu} \eqend{,} \\ \tilde{g}^{\mu\nu} \tilde{\Gamma}^\rho_{\mu\nu} &= g^{\mu\nu} \Gamma^\rho_{\mu\nu} + \sum_{k=1}^\infty \kappa^k \delta \Gamma_{(k)}^\rho \eqend{,} \end{equations} and impose equation~\eqref{sec_invobs_general_harmonic} at each order $k$.
 At zeroth order, the condition that the background coordinates be harmonic is $\nabla^2 x^\alpha = 0$, and at order $k \geq 1$ we obtain

 Choosing a Green's function $G(x,y)$ for the background d'Alembertian that fulfils

 we can thus construct the $X_k^{(\alpha)}$ recursively:

 The non-locality inherent in these scalars obviously depends on the choice of Green's function.
 To ensure a causal evolution of the observables constructed with these scalars, one needs the retarded Green's function $G_\text{ret}$, for which the $\tilde{X}^{(\alpha)}$ reduce to the background coordinates $x^\alpha$ at past infinity.
+Whether such a choice is possible depends of course on the background spacetime.
+In many spacetimes of interest (including cosmological spacetimes), one can first choose an initial time $t_0$ and a Green's function $G_{t_0}$ such that

+and then send $t_0$ to past infinity in a slightly complex direction, the so-called ``$\mathi \epsilon$'' prescription: $t_0 \to -\infty(1 - \mathi \epsilon)$ with $\epsilon > 0$.
+In this way, interactions at early times are suppressed, and an asymptotic adiabatic vacuum state for the full interacting theory is selected, analogous to the standard flat-space vacuum (see for instance section 4.2 in~\cite{peskinschroeder}, and~\cite{frv2011a} for a more detailed treatment in de~Sitter space).
+Moreover, this guarantees that no extra terms arise from integration by parts, which is needed to verify that the $X^{(\alpha)}$ do indeed transform as scalars.

 The invariant observables are then defined by evaluating them at the spacetime point $x^\alpha$ corresponding to holding the $\tilde{X}^{(\alpha)}$ fixed.
 We thus have to invert the relation~\eqref{sec_invobs_general_coordpert}, which can easily be done by writing